A Dual Method For Backward Stochastic Differential Equations with Application to Risk Valuation: Abstract

 \section{Abstract}

-We propose a numerical recipe for risk evaluation defined by a backward stochastic differential equation.
-Using dual representation of the risk measure, we convert the risk valuation to a stochastic control problem where the control is a certain Radon-Nikodym derivative process.
+We propose a numerical method for risk evaluation defined by a backward stochastic differential equation.
+Using dual representation of the risk measure, we convert the risk evaluation to a simple stochastic control problem where the control is a certain Radon-Nikodym derivative process.
 By exploring the maximum principle, we show that a piecewise-constant dual control provides a good approximation on a short interval.
 A dynamic programming algorithm extends the approximation to a finite time horizon.
-Finally, we illustrate the application of the procedure to risk management in conjunction with nested simulation. \\ Keywords:{Dynamic Risk Measures, Forward--Backward Stochastic Differential Equations, Stochastic Maximum Principle, Risk Management}
+Finally, we illustrate the application of the procedure to financial risk management in conjunction with nested simulation and on a multidimensional portfolio valuation problem.\\